brianSimpkins/E155_Final/docs/index.md

 # Project Motivation

-We wanted to do something within the domain of music and accomplish something **hard** with the FPGA and MCU
+We wanted to do something within the domain of music and accomplish something **hard** with the FPGA and MCU.

 # System Block Diagram
 <img src="./assets/img/blockdiagram.png" alt="schematic" width="50%" />